Planting a hedge for wildlife – that provides privacy and structure, too

 How to plant a hedge for wildlife

-Some of the best fast-growing hedges are also great for wildlife.
+Some of the best fast-growing hedges and best fragrant hedges are also great for wildlife.
 What's more, you can combine planting for wildlife with defining the shape and structure of your backyard's boundaries by planting privacy hedges, too.
 Garden fence ideas, on the other hand, whether wooden or metal, limit wildlife highways, preventing animals from traveling from yard to yard.
 While you can install wildlife-friendly baseboards, these only offer a limited improvement.
 So, instead, learn how to plant a wildlife hedge to provide valuable food, habitat, and security for birds and other wildlife.

 1. Plant hedges for wildlife at the right time